Chicago Thanksgiving Parade: Television

 In 2007, the Chicago Festival Association signed a contract with Chicago's WGN-TV.
 Although the parade was in its 74th consecutive year, it was the first to feature a live national broadcast.
 With WGN-TV partnership, the 2007 McDonald's Thanksgiving Parade became available in approximately 72 million homes across the United States through WGN's superstation simulcast, Superstation WGN (now known as WGN America).
 WGN airs the parade in conjunction with its annual retrospective special, Bozo, Gar and Ray: WGN TV Classics.

 In 2008, WGN and WGN America aired the parade for three hours.
 This was a first for Chicago's Thanksgiving Parade.
 Leading off with Ringling Bros. and Barnum & Bailey, the first hour showcased some of the area's top theatre and ethnic performance groups.
 The following two hours showcased the parade, including the official McDonald's Thanksgiving Parade marching band from Proviso East High School.

 The team of Paul Konrad and Robin Baumgarten were the hosts of the parade 2007 to 2013.
 Ana Beleval has been the on-street reporter from 2010 to 2013.

 Mark Suppelsa and Micah Materre hosted the 2014 parade with on-street reporter Amy Rutledge.

 With WGN-TV severing all remaining ties with WGN America (other than ownership) at the end of 2014, and the latter eliminating all Chicago-related programming from its lineup, the McDonald's Thanksgiving Parade (which remains on WGN America's schedule) was the last programming that overlapped between the two stations.
 WGN America quietly dropped the parade simulcast prior to 2019, though WGN carried it locally and online that year.

 In 2021, the parade severed ties with WGN and announced it would air that year's parade on VPOD TV, an independent micro-network carried across northern Illinois on the digital subchannels of WAOE, WCHU-LD and WILC-CD (all virtual channel 59).
 As VPOD TV is not carried on any cable or satellite provider (the channels' owners have opted to use their must carry privileges on an all-infomercial subchannel), the event was simulcast online, and an audio relay was also carried on WCKG.

 The VPOD/WCKG broadcast agreement ended after one year, and in 2022, the parade secured an agreement with WCIU-TV (which had replaced WGN as Chicago's CW affiliate) to carry the last two hours of the event live, with the first hour devoted to staged live performances.
 Jesse Hutch and Jen Lilley will serve as hosts, through a promotional partnership with Great American Family.
 The parade is also being offered in independent syndication to stations outside Chicago.

+Pluto TV acquired the rights to the parade telecast for 2023.
+Pluto renewed its rights for 2024 and 2025.
+WCIU carried the broadcast in Chicagoland, with an encore presentation on Chicago Access Network Television.

+In 2025, WBBM-TV will carry the broadcast in Chicagoland, with Pluto TV continuing to stream the broadcast nationally, and encore presentations on Chicago Access Network Television.